-'The manuscript saved from the KGB 'Life and Destiny by Vassili Grossman' by Priscilla Pizzato followed by a meeting
+Priscilla Pizzato’s "The KGB Manuscript Saved ‘Life and Destiny’ by Vassili Grossman," followed by a meeting

 Sunday, January 14, 2018 at 2:30 PM

-France, documentary, 58 min, Ex Nihilo, Arte, 2017.
-With the support of the Foundation for the Memory of the Shoah.
+France, documentary, 58 mn, Ex Nihilo, Arte, 2017.
+With the support of the Fondation pour la Mémoire de la Shoah.

 © ExNihilo

-Considered one of the most violent charges ever brought against the Stalinist regime, Life and Destiny by Vassili Grossman was confiscated by the KGB in 1961, before being smuggled to the West nearly 20 years later.
+Considered one of the most violent charges ever brought against the Stalinist regime, Life and Fate of Vasily Grossman was confiscated by the KGB in 1961, before being smuggled to the West nearly 20 years later.
 This film is a journey closer to its characters, the political and philosophical reflections of its author, his prose, his humanity.

 followed by the meeting

-Vassili Grossman is the author of one of the very first texts on Treblinka, which he discovered in the autumn of 1944 with the red army.
-This book focuses on the development of these 'first knowledges' on the extermination of the Jews, it questions reports, investigations, testimonies, collections of history and memory books, poems.
+Vassili Grossman is the author of one of the very first texts on Treblinka, which he discovered in the autumn of 1944 with the Red Army.
+This book focuses on the development of these "early knowledge" on the extermination of Jews, he questions reports, investigations, testimonies, collections of history and memory books, poems.

 In the presence of the director Priscilla Pizzato, the director of the book Judith Lindenberg, and Olivier Rolin, writer.